 Sax in the City

 Our signature summer event in Wilson Park in downtown Florence kicks-off the annual W.C.
 Handy Music Festival every summer.
-All proceeds benefit the Music Preservation Society.
+Proceeds benefit the Music Preservation Society.
+Join us for this year's concert featuing The Midnighters on Friday, July 22nd at 7:00 p.m.

 Steve Littrell Memorial Swingin’ for a Cure Golf Tournament